Joe-McCann/cs-241-hugo-notes/content/course/introToLogic/Sections/directProofs.md

 In the previous section we proved that $\bar{Q}\rightarrow\bar{P}$ was the exact same expression as $P\rightarrow Q$, as such if we want to prove that $P\rightarrow Q$, we are completely allowed to prove $\bar{Q}\rightarrow\bar{P}$ instead.

-This is called a *Proof by Contrapositive* as the expression $\bar{Q}\rightarrow\bar{P}$ is called the __contrapositive__ of the original expression.
+This is called a *Proof by Contrapositive* as the expression $\bar{Q}\rightarrow\bar{P}$ is called the **contrapositive** of the original expression.
 While this might seem weird and unique, just know that it's literally just a direct proof.

-> __Example 3__: What is the contrapositive of the statement "If it rains, I will cancel my plans"?
+> **Example 3**: What is the contrapositive of the statement "If it rains, I will cancel my plans"?
+{{% callout info %}}
 <details>
   <summary>Answer</summary>
     Reading our statement, we can see that $P=$"it is raining" and $Q=$"I cancel my plans" which makes $P\rightarrow Q$ our original statement.
 To turn this into the contrapositive we flip the order and invert the statements.
 This gives us "If I don't cancel my plans, then it is not raining".
 </details>
+{{% /callout %}}

 {{% callout warning %}}
-Be careful when changing around your statements for proofs, $\bar{P}\rightarrow\bar{Q}$ is __not__ equivalent to the contrapositive!
+Be careful when changing around your statements for proofs, $\bar{P}\rightarrow\bar{Q}$ is **not** equivalent to the contrapositive!
 {{% /callout %}}

 ---

 ### What the heck is Q.E.D.?

 Q.E.D. is an abbreviation of the latin phrase *quod erat demonstrandum* which translates to "what was to be shown".
 Back in ye-onder days Greek mathematicians would end all their proofs with the phrase as a sort of mathematical mic drop.
-People eventually shorted it to __Q.E.D.__ and have been using it to mention that the proof is complete since.
+People eventually shorted it to **Q.E.D.** and have been using it to mention that the proof is complete since.

 More modern notation[^qed_meme] has people mostly using a box, either $\square$ or $\blacksquare$ because its easier to write on a board, but you can use any symbol you want.
 I'm actually quite partial to seeing students complete their proofs with funny stupid little images.